Otoboke Beaver: History

-In March 2019, Otoboke Beaver performed at the South by Southwest (SXSW) festival in Austin, Texas.
-The album Itekoma Hits, featuring new songs and compiling some previously-released singles, was released by Damnably in April 2019.
-The non-album single "Yobantoite Mojo" was released in late 2019; the song also served as the theme song for the Japanese TV comedy Susumu Inomata and 8 Mojo.
+In March 2019, Otoboke Beaver again performed at the SXSW festival in Austin, Texas.
+The album Itekoma Hits, featuring new songs and compiling some previously released singles, was released by Damnably in April 2019.
+The non-album single "Yobantoite Mojo" was released in late 2019; the song also served as the theme for the Japanese TV comedy Susumu Inomata and 8 Mojo.
 Also in late 2019, the band played the Koyabu Sonic festival, featuring a mixture of comedy acts and bands in an 8000-person stadium held by the Yoshimoto company.

 Along with releasing the single "Dirty Old Fart is Waiting for My Reaction" in early 2020, the members of Otoboke Beaver quit their day jobs to become a full-time touring band.
 They were able to tour for two weeks in Europe before the COVID-19 pandemic.
 During the lockdown period they focused on developing new songs and played several live shows via Instagram.
-The album Super Champon was released on 6 May 2022.
+The album Super Champon was released in May 2022.
 Otoboke Beaver returned to touring in late 2022 with a series of shows in Europe, followed by their first full-length tour of North America.
 Another tour of Europe and North America followed in early 2023.
 Their performance at that year's SXSW received coverage from Rolling Stone, which described their set as "both a goddamned riot and tight as hell."

+The band embarked on a short tour of Australia and New Zealand in late 2023, followed by another tour of the United States and Canada in early 2024.
+These touring efforts attracted the attention of larger-market bands who invited Otoboke Beaver to serve as the opening act for shows in large venues, including Red Hot Chili Peppers and Green Day.
+In summer 2025, the band announced that drummer Kahokiss went on maternity leave, and recruited former Shonen Knife member Emi ("Leo") Morimoto as the fill-in drummer for upcoming shows.
+In July 2025 the band released two live albums titled Live at Fandango and Live at KatuKatu.
+The band appeared at the annual Lollapalooza music festival in Chicago in August 2025.
+In fall 2025 they opened arena shows in Japan for Foo Fighters and Oasis.
+This was followed by a short tour of South America in October/November 2025.